praveek/launch.en/help/extension-reference/web/marketo-munchkin-extension/overview.md

 **url: (required)** The URL file path used to record a page visit.

-**params:** A querystring of the desired parameters to be recorded.
+**params:** A query string of the desired parameters to be recorded.

 **name:** The custom name of the web page asset.